 Types of Insurance Coverage

-Choose a Firm With a History of Excellence.
+Choose A Firm With A History of Excellence

 Types of Insurance Coverage for Car Accidents in Pennsylvania

-No matter what state you're in, you are required to carry a certain amount of auto insurance coverage.
-However, what an insurance company may call "full coverage" is not always full protection if you are injured in a crash.
+No matter what state you’re in, you are required to carry a certain amount of auto insurance coverage.
+However, what an insurance company may call “full coverage” is not always full protection if you are injured in a crash.
 It is essential to make sure you know what type of insurance coverage to purchase so that your rights are fully protected in the unfortunate event of an accident.
+If you are unsure of your rights after a car accident, or want to learn more about your legal options, don’t hesitate to call our award-winning attorneys at Metzger Wickersham.
+We are available 24/7 to offer free case evaluations!
+Call (888) 707-7704 today!

 What Type of Insurance Pays for Damages I Cause to Others?

 In Pennsylvania, drivers are required by law to have a minimum amount of liability coverage.
 Liability coverage is insurance that financially compensates others if you are at fault for an accident.
 In PA, your policy must provide at least $15,000 per person for bodily injury and $30,000 per accident for bodily injury.
 This means that if you injure someone in an accident, your insurance company will pay a maximum of $15,000 to one person and $30,000 for the entire accident.
+Your policy must also carry at least $5,000 per accident for property damage.
+These are just minimum requirements, and it is recommended to carry more than the minimum.

 What Type of Insurance Coverage Pays for My Medical Bills?

+First-party benefits, also known as personal injury protection (PIP) or medical benefits, will pay for your medical bills if you are involved in an accident.
+This type of coverage is required in Pennsylvania, but not all states require it.
+PIP is the first line of defense when it comes to getting your medical bills paid.
 In PA, insurance companies must provide you with a minimum of $5,000 in medical benefits coverage.
 PIP will cover the cost of accident-related medical treatment, and may also cover wage loss and funeral costs among other things.
 Once your PIP coverage exhausts (which could happen quickly if injuries are severe), you can submit your medical bills to your private or government health insurance.
 But keep in mind that once your injury case settles, most health insurance companies will request to be reimbursed for whatever they paid toward your accident-related bills.
+Note: PIP coverage is no-fault in Pennsylvania, which means that your insurance company will pay for your medical bills up to your chosen limit, even if you are the at-fault driver in an accident.

 What Type of Insurance Pays if My Injuries Are Caused by an Uninsured Driver?

-What Else Can I Do?
+What Other Insurance Coverage Can I Get?

 A few other types of coverage can help you in addition to the above methods.

-If you miss time at work due to an accident, then coverage for lost wages will pay 80% of your income up to a certain limit, after the first five days of missed work.
+• Income Loss – If you miss time at work due to an accident, then coverage for lost wages will pay 80% of your income up to a certain limit, after the first five days of missed work.

-If the unthinkable happens, funeral benefits will help you or your loved ones afford the costs.
+• Funeral Benefits – If the unthinkable happens, funeral benefits will help you or your loved ones afford the costs.

-Having all of your cars under one policy is genearlly recommended for maximum savings.
+• Stacking – Having all of your cars under one policy is genearlly recommended for maximum savings.

 Check Your Car Insurance Policy - Are You and Your Family Fully Protected?

 The insurance coverage you were carrying at the time of your accident is the one that will apply to your case.
 If you do not have full tort and uninsured / underinsured motorist protection in place at the time of an accident, you cannot change your policy later and have it apply retroactively to the accident.
-Don't lose your right to bring a claim against any responsible parties if you are injured in a car crash.
+Don’t lose your right to bring a claim against any responsible parties if you are injured in a car crash.
 If you have limited tort, we strongly urge you to contact your insurance agent and request to change it to full tort.
+Similarly, we recommend that you opt for uninsured / underinsured motorist coverage if you do not already have it.
+Having the minimum coverage required in Pennsylvania does not always translate into “full coverage.”
+Only full tort and uninsured / underinsured motorist coverage work together (along with any coverage required by law) to give you complete auto insurance protection.

 Should I Choose Full Tort or Limited Tort on My Auto Insurance Policy?